tom-ai/bright-tech-task/README.md

 # BrightHR Tech Task

-A SPA that displays files and folders.
+An SPA that displays files and folders.
 Built with React and TypeScript.

 View the hosted version at [bright-tech-task.pages.dev](https://bright-tech-task.pages.dev)